Guidance for job applicants completing an online test through Civil Service Jobs.

 - where any additional tests are needed, you will be sent an invitation to complete them, or

 - after the test deadline, the recruiter will look at all applicant scores to decide what the job’s pass mark will be.
 They will consider the impact on protected groups, and the number of invitations to the next stage.

-The recruiter may decide to raise the pass mark for the job - if so, you will receive a message informing you that you have passed at the raised standard.
+The recruiter may decide to raise the pass mark for the job - if so, you will be informed, and you will be told if you have passed or failed at the raised standard.